teonapster/todo-app/README.md

 After releasing new version you can run `git push --follow-tags origin master` to push your latest tag

 ## Run the project
 Since this project was created angular-cli its always enough to run `ng serve` and then open `http://localhost:4200`.
 Apart from that you need to run a backend which will be able to persist your todo list and also make it accessible through the web.
 Right now i am using a dummy backend through json-server app.
+In order to install it run `npm i --save -g json-server` (if you want you can add it in your local dependencies instead).
+So apart from the `ng serve` open a second terminal and run `json-server ./src/app/mock-data.json` in the root folder.
+Now the app should be alive

 ## Pending parts
 Even if this project is presentable there are a couple of things to be added in the future: